The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 On Wednesday, as the U.S. House of Representatives gathered to certify the electoral college votes to name Joe Biden the next president of the United States, an enraged crowd surrounded the U.S. Capitol, breaching its doors, breaking windows, and swarming the House Chambers, forcing legislators, staff, and the press to shelter in place and evacuate.
-Four people died during the insurrection, including one woman was shot, and more than a dozen police officers were injured.
+Four people died during the insurrection, including one woman who was shot, and more than a dozen police officers were injured.

 As the shocking scene unfolded live on television and across social media, the rioters were seen marching into the Capitol Hall, overwhelming police and security officers as they trespassed on federal property.
 One individual took the podium in the House Chambers and falsely proclaimed that the election was stolen from President Donald Trump.
 Others breached the private offices of legislators, including House Majority Leader Nancy Pelosi, and gleefully posed for photographs, seemingly unaware that they were committing federal crimes.